Timberwolves topple Grizzlies

 Memphis tightened down defensively in the second half, creeping closer in the fourth quarter.

 Chalmers scored six straight points to get the Grizzlies within three with 5:26 left.
-A 3-pointer by guard Vince Carter made it 95-93 with 4:16 left.
-Another 3 by Carter narrowed the deficit to one just over a minute later.
+A three-pointer by guard Vince Carter made it 95-93 with 4:16 left.
+Another three by Carter narrowed the deficit to one just over a minute later.

-Grizzlies guard Matt Barnes drilled a 3-pointer to tie the score at 99 with two minutes remaining.
+Grizzlies guard Matt Barnes drilled a three-pointer to tie the score at 99 with two minutes remaining.

 “It’s nothing new,” Gasol said.
 “We feel comfortable at the end.
 The ball bounced their way and they won the game.
 You have to stay positive and think about the next game.”